oginglis/task-tracker/README.md

 - [] 'Enter' to close module window
 - [] Delseclting Date Changes the reminder setting
 - [] Opening module at task positon.
 Sending task data through props.
-CHANGE SHOULD BE HAPPENING AT TASKS LIST LEVEL.
+- [] Use UUID to create unique ID on form submit CHANGE SHOULD BE HAPPENING AT TASKS LIST LEVEL.

 Method in vue list that calculates list item positon